HomesAce logoHomesAce

 Strong Resale Value

-A whole-home standby generator adds about 3% to 5% to home resale value in storm-prone states per industry data, often recouping 50% to 70% of installed cost.
+A whole-home standby generator may add around 3% to 5% to home resale value in storm-prone states and may recoup around 50% to 70% of installed cost, depending on location, home, and market conditions.

 shield